versionpress/versionpress/README.md

 # VersionPress

-User-friendly versioning for WordPress, powered by Git.
+Combining the best of both worlds, VersionPress is a user-friendly versioning solution for WordPress powered by Git.
 You can:

-- See what changed, _including database changes_
+- See history of your site
-- Undo anything (failed updates, anyone?)
+- Undo anything, incl. database changes
 - Roll back to previous states
-- Create staging sites: `wp vp clone --name=staging`
+- Create safe staging environments: `wp vp clone --name=staging`
 - Merge databases: `wp vp pull --from=staging`
 - Push to GitHub or implement any workflow you like